InfiniBrains/mobagen/README.md

 - I want a job as a Game Engine Developer.

 ## Hire Me!
 Did you like this project?
-Hire me as a Game Engine Developer! [linkedin](https://linkedin.com/in/aletolstenko)
+Follow me on [social medias](https://linktree.com/tolstenko)

 # Why C++
 - Has many solid, well maintained, efficient and stable libs;